GuoJie1112/Data-Driven-Quantification-of-Quantum-k--Entanglement-via-Machine-Learning/README.md

 - experimental feedback control loops where exact optimization is too costly.

 ---
+## Data availability (full release)
+Due to the large size of the complete dataset, we do not host the full NPZ/CSV files directly in this GitHub repository.
+The **full dataset and pretrained `.pth` checkpoints** are available via Baidu Netdisk:

+- Full release (Baidu Netdisk): https://pan.baidu.com/s/1Y_H4Deg3PVl8Slgtuldu3Q?pwd=xcys  (password: `xcys`)

+To facilitate quick inspection and reproducibility checks, this repository also includes a **small subset of example data** (i.e., partial samples) that follows the same folder structure and file naming convention (`rho_data.npz` + `results.csv`) as the full release.

 ## Citation
 If you use the datasets or pretrained models in this repository, please cite: